antonycourtney/antsrants/content/blog/oneref-async/index.md

 ReactDOM.render(<TodoApp />, document.getElementsByClassName('todoapp')[0]);
 ```

-As before, we are calling **appContainer** to create the top-level React application component.
+As with [the basic version of this example](../oneref-intro/#todomvc-in-oneref), we call **appContainer** to create the top-level React application component.
 This time, however, we are passing an extra **init** argument, of type **AppStateEffect&lt;TodoAppState&gt;**.
 This is a function that will be
-called to perform any initialization side effects, in this case setting up the subscription handling.
+called to perform any initialization side effects, in this case setting up the subscription.

 The body of **init** sets up the subscription, calling **actions.createTodo**
 for every **entry** value provided by the subscription.
 Recall that